 Justin has served as a member of PhaseBio’s board of directors since December 2009.
-He is a partner at New Enterprise Associates on the healthcare team, where he focuses on medical device, healthcare technology and biopharmaceutical company investments.
-He serves as a member of the board of directors of Senseonics Holdings, Inc., Advanced Cardiac Therapeutics, Cartiva, FIRE1, Intact Vascular, Relievant Medsystems, Senseonics, VertiFlex and VytronUS.
-He is also a member of the advisory boards for the National Venture Capital Association’s Medical Industry Group and its Medical Innovation and Competitiveness Coalition (MedIC), as well as a member of AdvaMed’s Business Development Committee.
+He is a healthcare-focused venture capital investor, and previously served as a partner at New Enterprise Associates.
+He is a member of the boards of directors of multiple emerging growth companies, including Senseonics Holdings.
 Previously, Justin worked for the Duke University Health System, reporting directly to the hospital CEO on health system strategy, finance and clinical service unit operations.
 Justin received an AB in economics and a BS in biological anthropology and anatomy from Duke University, an MD from the Duke University School of Medicine and a JD from Harvard Law School.

 Caroline has served as a member of PhaseBio’s board of directors since July 2018.
 She is a consultant providing strategy advisory services for biopharmaceutical companies and has more than 25 years of experience in the biotechnology industry.
 She has held numerous executive roles, most recently as co-founder, Chief Financial Officer and Chief Business Officer of Achieve Life Sciences, Inc. (acquired by OncoGenex).
 Earlier in her career, Caroline served as Chief Financial Officer of Tobira Therapeutics, Inc., Corcept Therapeutics, Inc. and Poniard Pharmaceuticals, Inc. Caroline serves on the boards of directors of Aptose Biosciences, Inc. and CymaBay Therapeutics, Inc. She is a founding board member of the Global Genes Project, a leading rare disease patient advocacy organization, a member of the National Advisory Committee of the Translational Genomics Research Institute’s Center for Rare Childhood Disorders and a co-founder of KCNQ2 Cure Alliance, a non-profit advancing research for the rare disease KCNQ2 epileptic encephalopathy.
 Caroline received a BA from the University of California, Berkeley and an MBA and MS from Carnegie Mellon University.